Winwick, Cheshire: Rail crash

-In 1934, Winwick was the site of an accident in which 11 people were killed and 19 people were injured.
+In 1934, Winwick was the site of an accident in which 11 people were killed, and 19 people were injured.
 Another accident occurred in 1967, but there were no fatalities or serious injuries.

 Winwick today

 Although Winwick is next to two motorways, it remains a relatively compact village set in a rural location.
 The village also includes a council estate and Winwick Park, with houses ranging from £200,000 to £500,000.
-Winwick previously had a post office and currently has a community leisure centre, a pub (The Swan), a beauty salon, a hairdressers, Ashton's estate agency as well as "Thorougoods", a partner store of Bargain Booze.
-It is also home to a car boot sale site located on green belt land that also occasionally hosts a circus and touring fair.
+Winwick previously had a post office and currently has a community leisure centre, a pub (The Swan), a beauty salon and a hairdresser as well as other shops.

+It is also home to the, highly popular, annual Winwick Carnival which always takes place on the 3rd Saturday in July on the playing fields alongside the aforementioned community leisure centre.
+It hosts, as part of the day’s activities, a funfair, a diverse range of food and craft stalls and other entertainment such as, a (family pet) dog show, games and/or arena acts for all age-groups.

+A car boot sale site located on green belt land that also occasionally hosts a circus and touring fair also occurs.

 Winwick Hospital, a large Victorian mental asylum, closed down in 1997.
 A smaller hospital called Hollins Park is currently situated on the site: Hollins Park Hospital is also the headquarters for North West Boroughs Healthcare NHS Foundation Trust.

 Winwick has a major business park and industrial estate, Winwick Quay Business Park, located on Calver Road just off the main A49.

 Sport

-Winwick Athletic F.C. is a junior football club that has become a very well known and highly successful, initially as an FA Charter Standard Development Club from 2006 (in fact winning the Lancashire County and North West Regional Awards in 2007, 2009 and 2011 as well as then also winning the prestigious FA Charter Standard National Club of the Year Award in 2009).
-In January 2013 Winwick Athletic F.C. became an FA Charter Standard Community Club, which is the highest level possible as an FA Grassroots Football Club, and now, as of 1 June 2014, has become a Nike Partner Club.
+Winwick Athletic F.C. is a junior football club that has become a very well known and highly successful, initially as an FA Charter Standard Development Club from 2006 (in fact, winning the Lancashire County and North West Regional Awards in 2007, 2009 and 2011 as well as then also winning the prestigious FA Charter Standard National Club of the Year Award in 2009).
+In January 2013, Winwick Athletic F.C. became an FA Charter Standard Community Club, which is the highest level possible for an FA Grassroots Football Club, and now, as of 1 June 2014, has become a Nike Partner Club.